tinwatchman/grawlix/docs/FILTERS.md

 - Within your regular expression, surround the part that's capturing extra characters with [parentheses](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Using_parentheses).
 - Choose or provide a string to act as the filter's template.

 Filter template strings are standard [Underscore.js templates](http://underscorejs.org/#template) that accept only one parameter -- a String called `word`.
-For examples of template strings, see the `FilterTemplate` object in [filters.js](https://github.com/tinwatchman/grawlix/blob/master/filters.js#L6).
+For examples of template strings, see the `FilterTemplate` enumeration in [filters.js](https://github.com/tinwatchman/grawlix/blob/master/filters.js#L6).
 These strings are available to code outside of the package via the `grawlix.FilterTemplate` property.
 Like so:

 ```javascript
 grawlix.setDefaults({